IERoboticsAILab/gif_automation/README.md

 ## How It Works

-The compression algorithm tries multiple strategies in sequence:
+The application uses a multi-step approach:

+1. For MP4 files, first converts them to GIFs using FFmpeg (if available) or OpenCV+PIL
+2. Applies any preprocessing steps (cropping, frame sampling, duration adjustment)
-1. First attempts color reduction and lossy compression to reach target size
+3. Tries multiple compression strategies to reach target size:
-2. If target size is still not reached, reduces the GIF dimensions
+   - Color reduction
+   - Lossy compression
+   - Scale reduction
+   - Frame sampling
-3. Uses gifsicle for better compression when available, falls back to PIL otherwise
+4. Uses gifsicle for better compression when available, falls back to PIL otherwise

 ## Requirements

 - Python 3.6+
 - Pillow
 - Streamlit
+- OpenCV (for MP4 conversion)
+- (Optional) FFmpeg (for better MP4 conversion)
-- (Optional) gifsicle
+- (Optional) gifsicle (for better GIF compression)